Dan Comiskey

-Dan Comiskey (born June 30, 1972 in Windsor, Ontario) is a retired Canadian football offensive lineman, turned professional speaker, who played 13 seasons for the Saskatchewan Roughriders, Hamilton Tiger-Cats, Edmonton Eskimos and Calgary Stampeders of the Canadian Football League.
-He was drafted in the fifth round of the 1997 CFL Draft by the Roughriders.
+Dan Comiskey (born June 30, 1972) is a Canadian former professional football offensive lineman, turned professional speaker, who played 13 seasons for the Saskatchewan Roughriders, Hamilton Tiger-Cats, Edmonton Eskimos, and Calgary Stampeders of the Canadian Football League (CFL).
+He was drafted in the fifth round of the 1997 CFL draft by the Roughriders.
 He played CIS football for the Windsor Lancers.

 On Tuesday, May 18, 2010 it was announced that Comiskey had signed a contract with the Calgary Stampeders.